praefervidus/markdown-composer/README.md

 ```
 When you run markdown-composer, that link is ***preserved as is***.
 So this means that your new composed file now has mismatched links because your scaryphoto.jpg was in your chapter folder, but your composed file is in your root folder .

-## The Workaround
+### The Workaround
-To fix this, I recommend a root-level resource file you keep as you're writing.
+To fix this, I recommend a root-level resources folder you keep as you're writing.
 ``` markdown
 - composed-output-v1.md
 - composed-output-v2.md